drinkjava2/jSqlBox/README.md

 **License:** [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0)

 jSQLBox is a micro scale ORM Framework, simpler than Hibernate and EBean, based on same "box oriented programming"
-concept similar like jBeanBox and jWebBox project.
+ideal similar like jBeanBox and jWebBox project.
 *(jSQLBox hasn't start to code, looking partners to do this project)

 Feature of jSQLBox: